Blog

 Can I use a different brand hose with different brand fittings?

 Potentially, but compatibility isn’t guaranteed.
-The diameter of PTFE hose tends to vary between brands so it’s best to stick with the same brand when picking out hose and fittings.
+The outer diameter of PTFE hose tends to vary between brands so it’s best to stick with the same brand when picking out hose and fittings.

 Why do the input lines for the radiator and cooler go in the bottom?